MileHacker Logo

 Oran's Culinary Identity

-Oran is notably known for its meals made with fish and shellfish and street foods like Kalentica, emphasizing fish plus nautical produce because of its coastal location.
+Oran is notably known for its dishes with seafood and street foods like Kalentica, emphasizing fish plus nautical produce on account of its coastal location.

 Main Meal Times